 If there's any existing financing secured by the land, the bank will roll the outstanding balance into the construction financing.
 The loan will be "interest-only" during the construction period but, as the outstanding principal balance increases with the amount of the contractors' draw downs, the amount of interest payable periodically will increase until the permanent financing (described next) is in place.

 When construction is completed, you can roll your construction financing into what's known as permanent financing.
 Permanent financing is just like a mortgage loan you'd get from a bank if you were buying an existing house.
 Most permanent mortgage loans have a fixed rate and are payable in equal installments of principal and interest for a fixed term, like 20 or 30 years.

-You’re not bound to, but it’s less expensive to use the same bank for the permanent financing that you've worked with up to now; you've got an existing working relationship and the bank probably won’t charge you additional attorney fees and other closing costs.
+You're not bound to use the same bank for the permanent financing that you've worked with up to now—but it's less expensive to do so.
+You've got an existing working relationship and the bank probably won't charge additional attorney fees and other closing costs.